The efforts of Coffee County Mayor Gary Cordell to postpone appointing two new members to the Public Building Authority (PBA) have paid off.

 Member of the caucus Emily Howes told Lowry it had been brought to her attention that “you don’t like the Frenches,” referring to the General Manager of the Center Rebecca French and her husband, Manchester City Alderman Ryan French.

-“I don’t know the Frenches,” Ryan said.
+“I don’t know the Frenches,” Lowry said.
 “The only interaction I had was on social media.
 I responded to something as a constituent and he [Ryan French] blocked me.”